Da FAQ

 -

-I am more then happy to create accounts for people I know, so if you’re interested, do drop me a line.
+I am more then happy to create accounts for people I know.
+So if you’re interested, do drop me a line.
 But do understand that this is a small, low power, personal server and I am not guarenteeing any uptime, that is maintained more of a hobby then as a serious service.
 I do try my best though.

 - Is this